Meshi Numa

 (めしぬま, Meshi Numa) is a Japanese manga series written and illustrated by Amidamuku.
 It began serialization in Coamix's seinen manga magazine Monthly Comic Zenon in January 2016.
 An original net animation (ONA) adaptation aired on Production I.G's Anime Beans app in June 2018.

 Media

 Manga

 Written and illustrated by Amidamuku, Meshi Numa began serialization in Coamix's seinen manga magazine Monthly Comic Zenon on January 25, 2016.
-Its chapters have been collected in fourteen tankōbon volumes as of March 2025.
+Its chapters have been collected in sixteen tankōbon volumes as of August 2026.